8 Things You Must Know About Financial Planning

 Save for your retirement fund: To have a comfortable post-retirement life is the primary financial goal.
 It requires cultivating a saving habit to prepare for future uncertainties without fear and ensure a steady flow of income during old age.

-One way to ensure this would be to invest in Tata AIA online insurance plans, such as guaranteed income and annuity plans.
+One way to ensure this would be to invest in Tata AIA online insurance plans, such as guaranteed income and annuity pension plans.
 These plans offer attractive investment choices and assured returns and are viable for retirement planning.
 The investments also receive a tax* benefit under Section 80C of the income tax laws.
 The savings plans payouts also enjoy tax* exemption under Section 10(10D) when the policy matures.

 Revise your financial plan: A financial plan should be flexible as per changing circumstances.
 Unforeseen events such as death and accidents can affect the course of your life.
 Thus, reviewing your plan will help to assess if you are set on the right path, or you need to re-prioritise your goals.
 Note that the plan should support you with each crucial step of your life.